A screenshot of two tracks on Musicbox - the first is a track created from an image of our litter of foster kittens ❤️ Lyria 3 multimodal.

 I evaluated these using Mean Reciprocal Rank (MRR).
 In a discovery application, the accuracy of the top result is the primary metric.
 MRR rewards the "bullseye": a score of 1.0 for rank #1, and 0.5 for rank #2.
 For Musicbox, MRR is the most effective way to measure how well the system identifies the exact track a user is looking for.

 Theory is one thing; production data is another.
 To verify our findings, we built a TrackIngestor that harvests real history from our Musicbox Firestore database.
-When we moved from our 3-track "Golden Set" to a real production database of 60 tracks, the results pivoted.
+When we moved from our synthetic sets to a real production database of 60 tracks, the results began to pivot.

 |---|---|